 Mirasol is the only treatment center for eating disorders in the United States that offers authentic integrative treatment for the mind, body, spirit, and soul!
 We use a true empowerment approach and do not use punishment or control methods in client care.
 We want clients to learn to make healthy choices for recovery and the journey of their souls through life.
 It is through the integration of the mind, body, and spirit that healthy choices are available to our clients, often for the first time in their lives!

 I've had treatment before and it didn't do any good.
 What will be different this time?

 Many people who attend Mirasol have been through multiple treatment programs.
 We strongly believe that it is not the person who fails a treatment program, but that past treatment programs have not been appropriate or suitable for the person!
-Success also depends on the client's willingness to be well and to take responsibility for her own recovery with compassionate and appropriate support.
+Success also depends on the clients' willingness to be well and to take responsibility for their own recovery with compassionate and appropriate support.